pleabargain/EnglishHelpsYourCareer/tense_present_perfect_continuous.md

 -   {FEMALE_NAME} **has not been practicing** her English.
 -   {MALE_NAME}**has had** his car for two years.
 -   What **have** you **been doing**?
+- I have been doing my [laundry,expenses, homework].

+- We have been cleaning the house today.